 Finally, you cannot use your RV while it’s consigned.
 So, if you want to take your RV out for one last time before it’s sold, you don’t have the ability to do that.
 It will stay in the dealership until it sells or your contract expires.

 Is Consignment the Best Way to Sell an RV?

-However, you also need to spend money on consignment insurance, the commission, and other fees.
+However, you also need to spend money on RV consignment insurance, the dealer’s commission, and other fees.
 So, you need to calculate how much all those fees are going to cost.
 Once you have that number, you can figure out how much more money you expect to make on the sale while the RV is consigned.

-However, with all the commission and insurance fees, there is a chance you will not end up with as much money in your pocket as you would if you sold it yourself.
+However, with all the commission and insurance fees, there’s a chance you’ll not end up with as much money in your pocket as you would if you sold it yourself.
 You need to figure out if that extra money is worth the headache of selling your RV yourself.

 However, if you do choose to go down that path, make sure that you take your time picking the right dealership.
-You want to make sure that you are picking the best dealer possible, so that you can make as much money as you can.
+You want to make sure that you’re picking the best RV dealer possible so that you can make as much money as you can.

 Why do you want to sell your RV?
 What type of RV are you selling?
 Do you think you’ll use RV consignment?
 Let us know in the comments!